Guardrails

 SQL Injection Prevention

-When AI agents generate SQL queries, the Guardrail node provides structural SQL injection prevention.
-Rather than relying solely on string matching, queries are analyzed for suspicious structures.
+When AI agents generate SQL queries, the Guardrail node provides multi-layered SQL injection prevention.
+Queries are analyzed using structural validation, pattern detection, and configurable allow/deny lists for tables, columns, and operations.

 Custom Guardrail Rules